muratk3n/thirdwave/en/README.md

 in air *except Flournoy*".
 Man I saw that in so many places, u r like 'well shit, this coronation is pre-ordained' no point in discuss..
 Then all of a sudden it's not Flournoy, one of the ppl who convinved Obama on Libya.
 Was Libya the the reason?
 Maybe.
+Future who knows?

 "Biden threw in his lot with war mongerers"